-Dinwiddie County-Parks and Recreation
+Dinwiddie County Parks and Recreation

-"Dinwiddie Sports Complex"
+Dinwiddie Sports Complex

-On a cool Friday night in May, in Dinwiddie County you can easily find 1,200 citizens in one place: The Dinwiddie Sports Complex.
+On a cool Friday night in May, you can easily find 1,200 Dinwiddie County citizens in one place: The Dinwiddie Sports Complex.
 This would not have been the case a little over four years ago, as the Dinwiddie Sports Complex was just a rendering on a piece of paper.
 The residents in Dinwiddie County needed a facility that could accommodate the needs of the growing number of youth recreational programs in the county that included softball, baseball, soccer and football.

-Dinwiddie Parks and Recreation, along with help provided by the county's maintenance department, Southside Virginia Community College, the Dinwiddie County Industrial Development Authority, the Titmus Foundation, the Chamber of Commerce and many other local county businesses, they were able to turn this rendering into a 36 acre sports mecca.
+Dinwiddie Parks and Recreation, along with help provided by the county's maintenance department, Southside Virginia Community College, the Dinwiddie County Industrial Development Authority, the Titmus Foundation, the Chamber of Commerce and many other local county businesses, were able to turn this rendering into a 36-acre sports mecca.
 The complex currently houses all the local softball associations practices and games, many of the local baseball associations practices, the county's recreation youth football and cheerleading programs, the county's recreation youth soccer programs and many local travel baseball and softball team practices.
 Along with these user groups, the local middle school held all of its baseball and softball home games at the complex in the spring of 2012.

-In the first two months of the complex's first spring season (March and April 2012), over 11,800 residents have visited the complex and over 300 teams have practiced or played at the complex.
-These numbers are only expected to grow over the next few months and into the future.
+In the first two months of the complex's first spring season (March and April 2012), over 11,800 residents visited the complex and over 300 teams practiced or played at the complex.
+These numbers are only expected to grow.
+Contact Information Brian Mancini, Director of Parks and Recreation Dinwiddie County Parks and Recreation bmancini@dinwiddieva.us, 804-862-8086